carpentries-incubator/python-interactive-data-visualizations/_extras/guide.md

 If you want to see all of the finished code as it should be after the lesson is completed (.ipynb and .py files), they are available [in the code folder](https://github.com/carpentries-incubator/python-interactive-data-visualizations/tree/gh-pages/code).

+### Reset environment before teaching

+If you have practiced the lesson prior to teaching and want to reset your environment for teaching you need to:
+- Remove the jupyter kernel `jupyter kernelspec uninstall dataviz`.
+You may want to list your kernels first with `jupyter kernelspec list`.
+- Remove the conda environment `conda remove --name dataviz --all`.
+Reminder you can use `conda env list` to list all your current environments.
+- Delete or rename your streamlit app.
+- Move, rename, or delete your local `data_viz_workshop` and `interact-with-gapminder-data-app` folders.
+- Move, rename, or delete your github repo.

 {% include links.md %}